ryandudek/ryandudek/README.md

   - **Mural**
   2021 - Present [(mural.co)](https://www.mural.co)
   _Senior Software Engineer: Design System and Accessibility_ (2021 - Present)
-  Collaborate with designers and engineers to build a robust, framework agnostic design system.
-Set up an extensible testing framework that can additionally be used by other teams at Mural to run HTML validation test, automated accessibility scans, and visual regression tests in addition to the standard functional tests it enabled.
-Assist other teams with design system integration into the MURAL product.
-Incorporate feedback from users, designers, and engineers to ensure our design system is accessible, usable, and seamless.
+  Collaborated with designers and engineers to build a robust design system.
+Set up an extensible testing framework that can additionally be used by other teams to run HTML validation tests, automated accessibility scans, and visual regression tests in addition to the standard functional tests.
+Assisted other teams with design system integration into the Mural product.
+Incorporated feedback from users, designers, and engineers to ensure our design system is accessible, usable, and developer friendly.
 Set up a true CI/CD pipeline, including publishing design system packages on merge.
   - **EY Design Studio PHL** _(formerly Intuitive Company)_
   2015 - 2021 [(studio.ey.com)](http://studio.ey.com)
   _UX Tech Lead_ (2018 - 2021)